North Vancouver Island Things to Do

 Is North Vancouver Island Worth Visiting?

-But, there's a catch, for you can't visit this area without having access to a vehicle.
-So, a rental car is a must!
-Once you have secured one, your options are limitless, and a trip to the island's north end is definitely encouraged!
+But there's a catch: You can't visit this area without having access to a vehicle.
+So, a vehicle, whether your own or a rental car, is a must!
+Once you have secured one, your options are limitless.

-The island's north end is the least developed area, which is why there is an abundance of wildlife.
+The island's north end is the least developed area, so wildlife is abundant.

 On any given trip, expect to see black bears, deer, elk, and an overabundance of eagles.
-When on or near the water, you'll most likely see seals, sea lions, otters, and whales.
+This is why ensuring you know how to handle yourself around wild animals is vitally important.
+When on the water, you'll most likely see seals, sea lions, otters, and whales.
+So binoculars and a zoom lens, if you are a photographer, are essential things to bring.

-The lush and rugged rainforest provides many wonderful opportunities to hike and camp.
-And the villages dotted throughout the area provide amazing cultural experiences.
+The lush and rugged rainforest provides many wonderful opportunities to hike and camp and the villages dotted throughout the area offer amazing cultural experiences.

 So, let's dive right in!